-Since my first day of training as a Family Medicine physician, dozens of friends and family members have posed this question to me, and until recently, I didn’t know how to respond to them.
+Since my first day of training as a family medicine physician, dozens of friends and family members have asked how to choose a great primary care doctor.
+Until recently, I didn’t know how to respond to them.
 Truthfully, there is no robust system for choosing the perfect doctor.
 While computer-generated statistics can help a baseball team recruit the perfect pitcher and Angie’s list can supply you with a great mechanic, we have not figured out how to effectively choose our doctors.

-2) Does he or she stay up to date on healthcare recommendations?
+2) Does he or she stay up to date on health care recommendations?
 Most of what we learn during our residency training is no longer relevant after five years.
-This is why it is less important that your doctor attended a top-ranked medical school and more important that your doctor never stops his or her education.
-Choose a provider who is willing to admit when he or she doesn’t know the answer and then research the most current recommendations.
+This is why it is less important that your doctor attended a top-ranked medical school and more important that your doctor never stops learning.
+Choose a provider who is willing to admit when he or she doesn’t know the answer but will then research the most current recommendations.

 3) Can my doctor care for me without being judgmental?
 Your doctor should be open to your lifestyle and must be willing to both accept and embrace your core values.
 If you don’t feel judged, you are more likely to share the important details of your medical history and personal life with your doctor.

 4) Does my doctor practice self-care?
 Does he or she have hobbies outside of medicine?
 A healthier, well-rounded, and happier provider will help you make positive life choices as well.
 Many studies have validated this concept, and intuitively it makes sense that a doctor’s advice is more believable if that doctor practices what he or she preaches.